KauaMB2/Scikit-learn-models/README.md

  - Scaling: In the case of feature scaling (e.g., using `StandardScaler`), transform applies the scaling formula (using the mean and standard deviation learned during fit) to the data.
  - Encoding: For categorical encoding (e.g., using `OneHotEncoder`), transform converts the input features into the encoded format based on the learned mapping.
  - Dimensionality Reduction: In algorithms like PCA (Principal Component Analysis), transform reduces the dimensions of the data using the principal components learned during fit.

-### One-hot encoder concept
-**One-hot encoding** is a technique used in machine learning to convert categorical variables into numerical variables that can be processed by machine learning algorithms.
-It works by creating a new binary feature for each category in the categorical variable.
-For example, if we have a categorical variable with three categories A, B, and C, the one-hot encoded version would be a binary vector [1, 0, 0] for category A, [0, 1, 0] for category B, and [0, 0, 1] for category C.
 ```python
 from sklearn.preprocessing import OneHotEncoder
 # Example data